-Everyone who attends the camp commits to supporting the cohesiveness of the camp community by engaging in the practices and teachings offered and attending daily Camp Gatherings and small group sharing meetings.
-Additionally, we hold an atmosphere of silence throughout the morning until the Camp Gathering in order to support our practice.
+Everyone who attends the camp commits to supporting the cohesiveness of the camp community by engaging in the practices and teachings offered; attending daily Camp Gatherings and small group sharing meetings; and contributing to the work of camp life.
+We also hold an atmosphere of silence throughout the mornings until the Camp Gathering in order to support our practice.

-In order to create the possibility of deepening into common-unity, and to support the running of the camp, we ask that all participants commit to arriving on the first day and staying for the whole duration of the camp, i.e. until midday on the last day.
-We request that no drugs, alcohol or dogs are brought to the camp.
+In order to create the possibility of deepening into common-unity, and to support the running of the camp, we ask that all participants commit to staying for the whole duration of the camp.
+We request that no drugs, alcohol are brought to the camp.

-These are essential parts of what makes the BDS such a unique and wonderful field of spiritual practice and community.
+These are essential parts of what makes the BuddhaDharmaSangha Camp such a unique and wonderful field of spiritual practice and community.